 - The Foundation moves into its first independent office space.

 - The Foundation gives $260,000 Joshua M. Freeman Tribute Grant to PROJECT CHANGE in honor and memory of Josh Freeman.

 - The Foundation awards $250,000 to Beebe Medical Center for its new Sussex County campus and to construct the Joshua M. Freeman Center for Physical Therapy.

-- The Foundation becomes an angel investor for the Joshua M. Freeman Foundation, a fundraising nonprofit arts organization, which operates The Freeman Stage at Bayside.
-The Freeman Stage, located in Selbyville, Delaware, presents diverse programming in the genres of dance, live music, theatre and children’s programming.
-Typically, performances are offered Memorial Day through Labor Day.
+- The Foundation becomes an angel investor for the Joshua M. Freeman Foundation, a fundraising nonprofit arts organization, which operates Freeman Arts Pavilion, formerly The Freeman Stage.
+The open-air performance venue, located in Selbyville, Delaware, presents diverse programming in the genres of dance, live music, theatre and children’s programming.
+Typically, performances are offered from May through September.

 - The Foundation help fund the film, "The Other City," a 2010 documentary that tells the stories of several people living with HIV/AIDS in Washington, D.C.